vkbo/novelWriter/docs/source/project_structure.rst

 **Header Level 3: Scene**
    This header level signifies a scene level partition.
-You must provide a title text, but the title text can be replaced with a scene separator or just skipped entirely when you build your manuscript.
+You must provide a title text, but the title text can be replaced with a scene separator or just skipped entirely when you compile your manuscript.

 **Header Level 4: Section**